attilaolah/attilaolah.github.io/_posts/2021-11-10-rendering-earth-in-godot-3-4.md

 yet, but in the next tutorial we'll see how to add a simple short script to make the globe interact with the mouse.
-We'll also discuss camera properties like aspect locking, focal length and field of view in detail, and see how other engines like Google Maps uses different camera settings for a nice and smooth transition effect.
+We'll also discuss camera properties like aspect locking, focal length and field of view in detail, and see how other engines like Google Maps use different camera settings for a nice and smooth transition effect.